mmphego/mmphego.github.io/_posts/2020-11-24-Personal-notes-from-deeplearning.ai-course.md

 - Week 1: Implemented foundational layers of CNNs (pooling, convolutions) and stacked them properly in a deep network to solve multi-class image classification problems.
 - Week 2: Learned about the practical tricks and methods used in deep CNNs straight from the research papers.
-- Week 3: Learned how to apply my knowledge of CNNs to one of the toughest but hottest field of computer vision: Object detection.
+- Week 3: Learned how to apply my knowledge of CNNs to one of the toughest but hottest fields of computer vision: Object detection.
 - Week 4: Discovered how CNNs can be applied to multiple fields, including art generation and face recognition.
 Implemented my own algorithm to generate art and recognize faces!

 ### Course 5: Sequence Models [Pending-Enrolment]